-DISCUSSION BEGIN

-In the SBP Parameters element, there is a bitmap (Sensing Responder Role Bitmap) to indicate the sensing responder role, however, there is only one bit in the Sensing Measurement Parameters element (Sensing Measurement Report Requested) to indicate whether the measurement report is requested from the responders with the role receiver or transmitter and receiver.
-This limits the choices of the SBP Initiator to indicate whether a certain responder is requested to send the report or not.
-In other words, since there is only one bit to indicate whether the report is requested or not, then the SBP Initiator either requests the report from ALL responders or requests the report from NONE.

-Proposed solutions:

-Option 1: Use the available bit (Sensing Measurement Report Requested) to either request the report from ALL responders (set to 1) or NONE of them (set to 0).

-Option 2: Include a bitmap (e.g., in the SBP Parameters element) similar to the Sensing Responder Role Bitmap each bit indicates to one of the responders in the Sensing Responder Role Bitmap with the role receiver or transmitter and receiver whether the report is requested or not.

-DISCUSSION END

 TGbf editor: please make the following change in subclause 9.4.2.320, P72L1 in 11bf D2.1.

 The Sensing Transmitter field is set to 1 to indicate a sensing transmitter role for the sensing responder; and is set to 0 otherwise.
-If the Sensing Measurement Parameters element is included in an SBP Request frame, it is reserved if the Preferred Responder Role Bitmap field is present in the SBP Parameters element in the same SBP Request frame.
+The Sensing Transmitter field is reserved in the Sensing Measurement Parameters element included in the SBP Request frame when the Preferred Responder Role Bitmap Present field is set to 1 in the SBP Parameters Control field of the SBP Parameters element in the same SBP Request frame(#3303).

 The Sensing Receiver field is set to 1 to indicate a sensing receiver role for the sensing responder; and is set to 0 otherwise.
-If the Sensing Measurement Parameters element is included in an SBP Request frame, it is reserved if the Preferred Responder Role Bitmap field is present in the SBP Parameters element in the same SBP Request frame.
+The Sensing Receiver field is reserved in the Sensing Measurement Parameters element included in the SBP Request frame when the Preferred Responder Role Bitmap Present field is set to 1 in the SBP Parameters Control field of the SBP Parameters element in the same SBP Request frame(#3303).

-Option 1:

-TGbf editor: please insert the following paragraph in subclause 9.4.2.320, P72L27 in 11bf D2.1.
+TGbf editor: please insert the following paragraph in subclause 11.55.2.3, P66L13 in 11bf D2.1.

-Option 2:

-TGbf editor: please replace Figure 9-1002bj and Figure 9-1002bk with the figures below in 11bf D2.1.
+If the Sensing Receiver field is reserved in the Sensing Measurement Parameters element included in the SBP Request frame, the Sensing Measurement Report Requested field in the Sensing Measurement Parameters element included in the same SBP Request frame is set to

+- 1 to indicate that the SBP responder (i.e., AP) and all sensing responders with the sensing receiver role (i.e., value 01 or 11 in the Preferred Responder Role Bitmap in the SBP Parameters element) shall send the Sensing Measurement Report frames in sensing measurement exchanges that result from the sensing measurement session(s) initiated by the SBP responder (#3303)

+- 0 to indicate that the SBP responder (i.e., AP) and all sensing responders with the sensing receiver role (i.e., value 01 or 11 in the Preferred Responder Role Bitmap in the SBP Parameters element) shall not send the Sensing Measurement Report frames in sensing measurement exchanges that result from the sensing measurement session(s) initiated by the SBP responder (#3303)